meaniebeanie22/meaniebeanie22.github.io/chapters/israel-hands.md

 you killed lying at your feet this moment, and you ask me why!
 For God’s mercy, Mr. Hands, that’s why.”

-I spoke with a little heat, thinking of the bloody dirk he had hidden in his pocket and designed, in his ill thoughts, to end me with.
+I spoke with a little heat, thinking of the bloody [:dirk](https://en.wikipedia.org/wiki/Dirk) he had hidden in his pocket and designed, in his ill thoughts, to end me with.
 He, for his part, took a great draught of the wine and spoke with the most unusual solemnity.